 - Wallets, mobile phones, cameras, jewelry and laptops are tempting targets for thieves.

 - Try not to carry large amounts of money or obvious symbols of wealth, and keep your wallet or purse out of sight (back pockets are a big no-no).
 Do not flash a wallet around when paying for purchases and carry some loose change for beggars.

 - Pickpockets tend to operate in crowded areas, for example on public buses, on trains, at city center bus stops and big shopping streets, so you are advised to keep a watch of your belongings when in busy and crowded places.

-- Purse snatching is on the increase.
+- Purse snatching is a risk.
 Keep valuables close to your person.

 - When you get up from taxis, buses, trains, etc, check nothing has fallen out of your pockets.
-It probably won’t be there five minutes later if you come back for it.
+It may not be there five minutes later if you come back for it.

 - If you fall asleep on transport, beware people leaning over or reaching round you to get at your possessions.
 Put your valuables well inside your bag, so that they are not accessible by someone quickly opening a zip, or reaching into a pocket.